Yay, you’re 12 weeks pregnant!

 You can read more in 7 Great Times To Do Your Pelvic Floor Exercises.

-Being 12 weeks pregnant can be difficult for your self esteem.
-Some women might feel a bit down about their appearance.
-If you’re one of those women who feel self-conscious, please be kind to yourself!
-This, too, will pass.
+Being 12 weeks pregnant can be difficult for your self-esteem.

+Many women at this stage might feel a bit down about their appearance.
+If you’re one of those moms to be who feel self-conscious, please be kind to yourself.
+This too shall pass.

 If your finances allow, treat yourself to something special you really enjoy.
 You will feel so much better.

-When you’re 12 weeks pregnant, your baby’s sex organs are distinguishable, but still incomplete.
+Sex organs are distinguishable, but still incomplete.

 Your baby’s eyes are almost in the correct position in relation to the head, as are the ears.

 The lungs are developing and you can see primitive breathing.
 Vocal cords are also beginning to form.

 The amniotic fluid your baby swallows can now pass out through the bladder.